-- 3.1 The production area risk level (F-RL) shall be identified for each arable crop in the project, taking into account the risk categories according to Annex 04, paragraph 1. - 3.2 The chain of custody risk level shall be identified individually for each project participant, depending on the company type and taking into account the risk categories according to Annex 04, paragraph 2.
+- 3.1 The production area risk level (F-RL) shall be identified for each arable crop, taking into account the risk categories according to Annex 04, paragraph 1. - 3.2 The chain of custody risk level shall be identified depending on the company type and taking into account the risk categories according to Annex 04, paragraph 2.